modelint/make-xuml-repo/README.md

-# Make a Executable UML Repository
+# Make an Executable UML Repository

 Creates a model repository database from a Shlaer-Mellor Executable UML metamodel.